 Outsource Your IT, Not Your Risk: Effective Security in the Cloud

 Cloud deployments are a vital tool in improving the efficiency and effectiveness of network operations, but they will only be successful if security is a foundational pillar of any deployment.
 This panel will discuss Canada’s efforts to utilize a risk-based, security-focused approach to government cloud deployments.
 What actions have been most successful to date, and what lessons can be applied to future cloud deployments?
-What role do emerging technologies play?
+How do these agencies balance risk against innovation in security?
 How important is compliance and continuous monitoring?
+What role should industry partners play?

 Win The Cyber War With Zero Trust